Main Content

 You can now test and train the agent within the environment.

-Create an environment with a continuous action space and obtain its observation and action specifications.
+Create an environment and obtain its observation and action specifications.
 For this example, load the environment used in the example Train DDPG Agent to Swing Up and Balance Pendulum with Image Observation.
 This environment has two observations: a 50-by-50 grayscale image and a scalar (the angular velocity of the pendulum).
 The action is a scalar representing a torque ranging continuously from -2 to 2 Nm.

 env = rlPredefinedEnv("SimplePendulumWithImage-Continuous");